Code-Institute-Submissions/zappyemem-PeaceFitness_/README.md

     Deployment of PeaceGym website to GitHub:

+    How to run this project locally
+                        To run this project on your own IDE :

+                        Ensure you have the tool GITPOD ONLINE IDE

+                        Ensure to have a registered gitpod account inorderto access all functionalities on the site locally

-    Below is the step I followed to deploy my site to GitHub. https://github.com/zappyemem/mile-stone-project-PeaceGym
+   Below is the step I followed to deploy my site to GitHub.
+     https://github.com/zappyemem/mile-stone-project-PeaceGym

     I typed all the command listed below on the terminal and pushed the code to the repository file that was created for the       project.